 Ozempic directly impacts metabolism, insulin levels, and appetite regulation, and guess what?
 All of those are tied to hormones that control hair growth.

-Hormonal fluctuations can throw the hair cycle off balance, leading to periods of increased shedding.
+Hormonal fluctuations can throw the hair growth cycle off balance, leading to periods of increased shedding.
 If you’ve ever heard of postpartum hair loss or stress-related hair thinning, it’s the same principle.
 Your hormones shift, your hair follicles freak out, and shedding follows.

 The good news is, once your body adjusts, hair growth typically returns to normal.